george24601/notes/pm/up.md

 1. Should obey the command
 2. explain current context including boss's direction
 3. let the boss know the change and command as soon as time permits

+Shut up on issues related to money and people management - that is the management's job